Algo-Trading-Project/trading-bot/backtest/strategies/single_asset/README.md

 For this strategy, its name is MACrossOver and its short name is ma_crossover.
 It has parameters fast_window & slow_window.
 The indicator_func takes in OHLCV data as well as values for the fast_window and slow_window parameters and returns the entry and exit signals from applying the strategy w/ the given parameters on the OHLCV data.
 At this stage, the trading strategy is fully defined and is ready to be backtested.

 ## Step 3: Backtest the Strategy
-Once we have defined our trading strategy in the required template, we can finally backtest it on historical price data stored in Redshift.
-We do so in the **backtest.BackTester.py** file.
-Shown below is the bottom of that file and the place where you'll setup your backtests:
+Once we have defined our trading strategy in the required template, we can finally backtest it on historical data stored in Redshift / DuckDB.
+We can initiate this process in the **main.py** file in the root directory.
+Shown below is the contents of that file and the place where you'll configure your backtests:

 ```py
 if __name__ == '__main__':